 Ask the audience what WITS stands for.
 If students have been through the WITS Primary Program, they should be familiar with the acronym.
 If not, they may need a little help.
 Explain that WITS stands for Walk away, Ignore, Talk it out and Seek help and represents strategies they can use when dealing with a conflict.

-Next, ask the audience what LEADS stands for.
+Next, ask the audience what LEADerS stands for.
 Explain that the acronym stands for Look and listen, Explore points of view, Act, Did it work? and Seek help.
-Explain that these are skills they will learn in the WITS LEADS Program and that they will use as WITS Leaders.
-Also, explain how you use LEADS strategies in your work in the community.
+Explain that these are skills they will learn in the WITS LEADerS Program and that they will use as WITS Leaders.
+Also, explain how you use LEADerS strategies in your work in the community.

 The Tug-of-Help ends with a reminder to students that you will be returning for school visits throughout the year to check up on how students are developing as WITS Leaders.